 - Lithium Ion Polymer (Li-poly) – became available primarily to cell phone manufacturers in 1999 – similar to Li-ion batteries, but can be made thinner and lighter weight.
 They provide slightly higher energy density than Li-Ion but have a typically lower cycle life

 By using rechargeable batteries in our devices and cars, we can save money by buying less new batteries or having to use other more expensive forms of power, like gasoline.
-Not to mention, significantly less wear-and-tear on the planet is achieved by making a notably smaller Carbon Footprint opens in new window with rechargeable batteries.
+Not to mention, significantly less wear-and-tear on the planet is achieved by making a notably smaller carbon footprint with rechargeable batteries.

-2. Energy-efficient Light Bulbs
+2. Energy Efficient Light Bulbs

-The energy savings associated with the use of new CFL and LED light bulbs is staggering.
+The energy savings associated with the use of new CFL and LED bulbs is staggering.
 There is no reason why people shouldn't swap-out their old incandescent bulbs with these vastly more energy-efficient products as soon as possible, and start saving money right away!
 Again, saving money also means saving energy and the precious resources needed to power these new lights.
 Please review this graphic and see just how much savings can be achieved by making the switch:

 Using the sun's astounding amount of energy to power our devices and homes is absolutely intuitive.
-However, it's taken years for the technology to catch up to these ideals, and developing a cost-effective solar system for homes and businesses is just now beginning to seem like a reality.
+However, it's taken years for this technology to catch up to these ideals, and developing a cost-effective solar system for homes and businesses is just now beginning to seem like a reality.
 Still, we have a little way to go before it becomes feasible for everyone to utilize.
 Here are some things to consider:

 - Beyond cost, the argument for solar isn't a tough one to make.